Optimizing importance weighting in the presence of sub-population shifts: Optimizing weights of existing importance weighting techniques for sub-population shifts

 where the likelihood ratios $\boldr$ are given by $r_i = \frac{\pte(g_i)}{\ptr(g_i)}.$ Also note that the group weights are restricted to the $G$-dimensional probability simplex $\mathcal{P}_G.$ This normalization conveniently prevents modifying the effective learning rate of the optimization procedure \citep{ren_2018}.

 We solve the bi-level optimization problem iteratively.
 We find $\boldphat^*_n$ in \Eqref{eq:p_estimation} by means of exponentiated gradient descent \citep{nemirovsky_1983, Kivinen19971}, where the parameter estimates $\boldthetahat_{n'}(\boldp)$ are kept fixed.
 After each weight update, we re-calibrate the parameter estimates of \Eqref{eq:parameter_estimation}.
 Although convergence to the optimal group weights is not guaranteed due to potential non-convexity, gradient-based optimization of hyperparameters has previously been applied successfully \citep{pmlr-v48-pedregosa16}.
-Details of the optimization procedure can be found in \mbox{Algorithm \ref{alg:opt_weights}.}
+Details of the optimization procedure are provided in \mbox{Algorithm \ref{alg:opt_weights}.}

 A step in this algorithm that requires extra attention is the computation of the gradient of the validation loss with respect to the group weights, commonly referred to as the \textit{hyper-gradient}.
 For this, we use the chain rule